 Broome has a fascinating history, ranging from the early pearling days through to the bombings that occurred during WWII.
 One of the most fun ways to explore the history is by taking a Broome Tramway Tour.

-Tramway Tours depart daily from the Broome Visitor Centre, except on Sundays.
-Choose between the one-hour long Historical Tour at 9:30am, or enjoy a short ride on the historical tram on the 20-minute Snapshot Tour at 10:45am.
-I’ve been assured that pets are welcome to join you.
+Tramway Tours depart on weekdays from the Broome Visitor Centre.
+Choose between the one-hour long Historical Tour at 10am and 11am, or enjoy a short ride on the historical tram on the 20-minute Snapshot Tour at 9:20am during school holidays.
+Friendly dogs are welcome on the tours.

 Another place to visit to explore the history of Broome is the Broome Historical Museum.
 This volunteer-run museum is open daily in two of Broome’s oldest buildings.
 There’s a variety of exhibits and activities for kids, with well-behaved dogs on a leash welcome to accompany you.